wazuh/wazuh-documentation/source/getting-started/use-cases/incident-response.rst

     :wrap_image: No

-More information on how Wazuh protects systems using the active response feature can be found in the :ref:`user manual <automatic_remediation>`.
+You can find more information on how Wazuh protects systems using the active response feature in the :ref:`user manual <automatic_remediation>`.